currentxchange/purple-explainer/README.md

 ## Eco-Friendly

-Purple lives on WAX, an EOSIO blockchain that is over 60,000 times more energy efficient than blockchain. *Nobody mines WAX!*
+Purple lives on WAX, an EOSIO blockchain.

+“EOSIO is 66,000 times more energy efficient than Bitcoin and 17,000 times more energy efficient than Ethereum” [GenerEOS](https://www.genereos.io/eosenergyconsumption/), 2018.

+ *Nobody mines WAX!*

 ## No Keys to lose, No Wallet to Download